 I started my mindfulness journey when my daughter was a toddler.
-We had been through some very emotional events leading up to my discovery of meditation, mindfulness, and yoga.
-I had attempted yoga and meditation in the past, but it never stuck.
-I was always too busy being an emotional wreck to realize that I actually needed to slow down and appreciate all that surrounded me.
+I had been through some very emotional events leading up to my discovery of meditation, mindfulness, and yoga.
+In the past I had attempted yoga and meditation , but it never stuck.
+I was too busy being an emotional wreck to realize that I needed to slow down and appreciate the world surrounding me.

 A little backstory on me:

 I lived off the grid with my parents and older sister, in Montana, until I was five.
-We had no running water, no electricity, and we had all the fun in the world!
-We pumped our water from a well, and ran a generator to watch t.v.
-My sister and I would wander the property with no worries.
+We had no running water, no electricity, and we had all of the fun in the world!
+We pumped our water from a well.
+When we wanted to watch a movie we had to use a generator.
+Most days, my sister and I wandered the property with no worries.
 Life was amazing!

 By the time I had started school, we had moved to a different community in Montana.
 We now had electricity and running water!
-It seemed like magic to us, as kids.
-We were amazed that we could turn the t.v. on whenever we wanted.
-We could take a bath in hot water at any time.
-We spent hours playing and wandering the forest behind the house.
-We built forest homes, searched for fairies, and had amazing adventures together.
-We helped my mom in the garden, and we wandered up the hill behind the house to visit the horse pasture.
-We had always owned at least one horse.
+It seemed like magic to us.
+We were amazed that we could turn the t.v. on and wstch a movie whenever we wanted.
+We could take a bath in hot water without hacving to first pump and heat the water.
+We spent hours playing and wandering in the forest behind the house.
+We built forest homes, searched for fairies, and had amazing adventures.
+We helped my mom in the garden or wandered up the hill behind the house to visit the horse pasture.
+We always owned at least one horse.
 Life was amazing, again!

-My parents decided to move us to North Dakota.
-My dad was going to be managing a large cattle ranch.
-He was constantly traveling as a farrier and cattle clipper, so my parents decided that moving us to a ranch, in the middle of nowhere North Dakota, would be better for our little family.
+My parents decided to move us to North Dakota when I was 7.
+My dad had accepted a job managing a ranch on the open plains of North Dakota.
+He was constantly on the road as a farrier and cattle clipper, so this presented my dad with a way to be home for his family more often.
 Before leaving Montana we had welcomed my little sister into the family.
-She was six years younger, so my sister and I felt so accomplished helping care for a baby.
+She was six years younger than me, so my sister and I felt so grown up helping care for a baby.
 Life was amazing!

-When we moved to North Dakota I was starting second grade.
+When we moved to North Dakota I started second grade.
 The ranch that we were living on and managing was seven thousand acres, so there was plenty of room to roam and explore.
 My older sister and I continued our adventures.
 We would wander to the creek below the house and look for tadpoles and salamanders.
 We would climb the huge tree next to the creek.
-Our parents had helped us build a small hideout in the tree with steps leading up to a small platform that we could sit on and watch the world go by.
-We would follow the creek all day, and find something new on each little trek.
+Our parents had helped us build a small hideout in the tree with steps leading up to a small platform where we could sit and watch the world go by.
+We would follow the creek all day, sometimes, finding something new on each little trek.
 We had no time for our youngest sister.
 She was much too young for us to bother with.
-We were too busy rummaging through the old root cellar, and enacting stories about fairies and wizards and other mythical creatures.
+We were too busy rummaging through the old root cellar, and enacting stories about fairies and wizards and other such shenanigans.
 Life was amazing, once again.